emweb/winstng/README-winst.txt

 * Unix: installed in 'lib/Wt/examples/<example subdir>

+Wrapper scripts have the same name as the example but need no parameters (you can still pass parameters, if you want to).

 KNOWN ISSUES

 - Cross-compilation does not work (yet).
-To make it work, CMake and GNU patch have to be built for the host platform instead of the target platform.
+To make it work, CMake, GNU patch and bjam have to be built for the host platform instead of the target platform.

 - On Unix, some libraries which use autotools are built with rpath, which means you cannot move the winst directory to some other place.
 This will be solved with chrpath soon.

   This problem does not exist on Windows: you can move the winst directory with all its contents to wherever you want (but make sure you preserve the